A Closer Look at Buying vs. Renting in NYC

 Now that I’ve actually been through the apartment buying process, I know to generally inflate maintenance/common charges and taxes at a similar rate as annual rent increases, NOT to amortize closing costs, and to account for homeowners insurance, which is more expensive than renters insurance.
 In addition, closing costs for co-ops are generally lower than condos.

-I’ve since updated my trusty spreadsheet for a NYC co-op specifically, which you can play with here.
+I’ve since updated my trusty spreadsheet for a NYC co-op specifically.
 As always, anything in blue is a number you should feel free to change.
 All non-blue numbers are formulas that you should NOT change.
 I’ve also added in some links to helpful articles for explanations on some of the line items.

 Loan Type: I had always made the assumption that if we bought, we would get a 30 year fixed rate loan since that’s what you hear everyone talk about.
 But the truth is, if our expected time horizon in this apartment is about 5-7 years, why would we lock in an interest rate for 30 years, which is more expensive.
 Locking in an interest rate for our expected time horizon of 7 years allows us to save a material amount on a monthly basis and makes the economics look more attractive.
 The risk of us staying longer than 7 years is mitigated by certain interest rate caps on the loan, whereby the interest rate cannot increase by more than 2% a year over the initial rate in year 8 and 9 and not more than 5% lifetime.
 For example, if you locked in a rate of 2% for the first 7 years, the rate in year 8 could only increase to 4% at most.
 Assuming you paid a rate of 4% in year 8, it could only increase to 6% in year 9 and no more than 7% for the life of the loan.